Tiger shark: Feeding

 Due to high risk of predation, dolphins often avoid regions inhabited by tiger sharks.
 Injured or ailing whales may also be attacked and eaten.
 A group was documented killing an ailing humpback whale (Megaptera novaeangliae) in 2006 near Hawaii.
 A scavenger, the tiger shark will feed on dead whales, and has been documented doing so alongside great white sharks.
+Tiger sharks have also been observed to feed on dead manta rays in the German Channel of Palau.

 Evidence of dugong predation was identified in one study that found dugong tissue in 15 of 85 tiger sharks caught off the Australian coast.
 Additionally, examination of adult dugongs has shown scars from failed shark attacks.
 To minimize attacks, dugong microhabitats shift similarly to those of known tiger shark prey when the sharks are abundant.

 The broad, heavily calcified jaws and nearly terminal mouth, combined with robust, serrated teeth, enable the tiger shark to take on these large prey.
 In addition, excellent eyesight and acute sense of smell enable it to react to faint traces of blood and follow them to the source.
 The ability to pick up low-frequency pressure waves enables the shark to advance towards an animal with confidence, even in murky water.
 The shark circles its prey and studies it by prodding it with its snout.
 When attacking, the shark often eats its prey whole, although larger prey are often eaten in gradual large bites and finished over time.

 Notably, terrestrial mammals, including horses (Equus ferus caballus), goats (Capra aegagrus hircus), sheep (Ovis aries), dogs (Canis lupus familiaris), cats (Felis catus), and brown rats (Rattus norvegicus), are fairly common in the stomach contents of tiger sharks around the coasts of Hawaii.
-In one case, remains of two flying foxes were found in the stomach of this shark.
+In one case, remains of two flying foxes were found in the stomach of this shark, and in another, an echidna (Tachyglossus aculeatus) was regurgitated by a tiger shark being tagged off Orpheus Island, Queensland.
 Because of its aggressive and indiscriminate feeding style, it often mistakenly eats inedible objects, such as automobile license plates, oil cans, tires, and baseballs.
+Due to their habits of eating essentially anything, Tiger sharks are often referred to as the "garbage can of the sea".

-Predation by killer whales
+Predation by orcas

-Although tiger sharks are apex predators, they are sometimes preyed on by pods of killer whales.
-A pod's method of hunting a tiger shark is to drive it to the surface.
-A killer whale will then grab the shark mid-body and hold it upside down to induce tonic immobility and drown the shark.
-The killer whales bite off the shark's fins before disemboweling and devouring it midwater.
+Tiger sharks are preyed on by orcas.
+Orcas have been recorded hunting and killing tiger sharks by holding them upside down to induce tonic immobility in order to drown the shark.
+The orcas bite off the shark's fins before disemboweling and devouring it.